Diagnosis

 Hip dysplasia treatment depends on the age of the affected person and the extent of the hip damage.
 Infants are usually treated with a soft brace, such as a Pavlik harness, that holds the ball portion of the joint firmly in its socket for several months.
 This helps the socket mold to the shape of the ball.

 The brace doesn't work as well for babies older than 6 months.
-Instead, the doctor may move the bones into the proper position and then hold them there for several months with a full-body cast.
+Instead, the healthcare professional may move the bones into the proper position and then hold them there for several months with a full-body cast.
 Sometimes surgery is needed to fit the joint together properly.

-If the dysplasia is more severe, the position of the hip socket can also be corrected.
-In a periacetabular (per-e-as-uh-TAB-yoo-lur) osteotomy, the socket is cut free from the pelvis and then repositioned so that it matches up better with the ball.
+If the dysplasia is more serious, the position of the hip socket also can be corrected.
+In a periacetabular (per-e-as-uh-TAB-yoo-lur) osteotomy, the socket is repositioned in the pelvis so that it matches up better with the ball.

 Hip replacement surgery might be an option for older people whose dysplasia has severely damaged their hips over time, resulting in debilitating arthritis.